nonseodion/vert-backend/README.md

 5. When the transaction completes, it is recorded in the database.

 At each stage of processing the transaction, the transaction Websocket connection informs the frontend.
-This enables the frontend to deliver a good user experience.
+This enables the frontend to deliver an excellent user experience.

 ## How to Setup Locally